Updated: Jan 8

 It may take about 3 weeks for both kids to realize this is permanent and settle in to it.
 As I mentioned above, our mornings have been a bit earlier still.
 Similar to nap time, early morning sleep is lighter as well because our body is preparing to wake for the day.
 So, if one starts stirring early, the other is likely to wake as well due to lighter sleep.
 When this happens, we just leave them in there until their normal wake up time.
 This will help encourage their body that it's still time for sleep.
 Hopefully, in time, the novelty of this change will wear off and the mornings will get back to normal.
 Even if they don't go back to sleep in that time, at least I can take a quick shower before getting them up!

 Room-sharing may be out of necessity, but it can also give your children a chance to really bond together!
 There will be a transition period, but using these tips will make it as smooth as possible.
+If you would like help making this transition, contact me to see how I can help!
 Are there any other tips that helped make your room-sharing experience smoother?

 ~Ashley Bell, pediatric sleep consultant